Nexfinity/CakeyBot-Wiki/changelists/changelist-2021.md

 ### Added

-* Custom Command Arguments/$N variables are now released.
-You can read up on them here: [https://wiki.cakey.bot/en/placeholders#arguments-usdn-variable-custom-commands-only](https://wiki.cakey.bot/en/placeholders#arguments-usdn-variable-custom-commands-only)
+* Custom Command Arguments/$N variables are now released.(https://wiki.cakey.bot/en/placeholders#arguments-usdn-variable-custom-commands-only)
   * This placeholder is very new and could be buggy, please report any problems!

 # 3/20/2021 - Choose & Choice Placeholders